 Welcome!
-I'm Beth Newingham, and I have been teaching for more than ten years.
-I had the pleasure of serving as the Scholastic Grades 3–5 Teacher Advisor and I'm so excited to be back on the site this year contributing my best ideas, tips, and solutions on Top Teaching!
+I'm Beth Newingham, and this is my 10th year of teaching.
+I had the pleasure of serving as the Scholastic Grades 3-5 Teacher Advisor two years ago and I'm so excited to be back on the site this year contributing my best ideas, tips, and solutions on Top Teaching!

 I've lived my entire life in Michigan and currently teach in Troy, Michigan at Hill Elementary School.
 The City of Troy is a suburban community located about 25 minutes from downtown Detroit.
 Troy is rich in cultural diversity, and that is certainly reflected in our student population.
 Of the 350 students in my building, over 30 different languages are spoken in students' homes.
 Teachers, parents, and students celebrate this diversity and take great pride in the unique differences we all bring to our school and our community

 Education has always been a very important part of my life.
 I guess that was inevitable as I am the child of two teachers.
 I earned my undergraduate degree from Albion College, a small liberal arts school, and went on to earn a Masters degree in the Art of Teaching.
 Since then, I have focused on the teaching of reading and writing.
-Having taught both 5th and 2nd grades, I have since spent the majority of my career as a 3rd grade teacher.
+After spending time with both 5th and 2nd grades, this marks my seventh year as a 3rd grade teacher.
 I've found that teaching a variety of grades has helped me to better understand and appreciate the full spectrum of learning that takes place in elementary school.

 In my classroom, reading, writing, and math workshops are at the heart of the learning that takes place every day.
 I also strive to weave technology into my curriculum and work hard to make my lessons applicable to the real world.
 Whether we are "traveling" around the United States on our Region Tour or examining economic principles through our classroom economy, I want to make learning in my classroom purposeful and authentic.